- Clinical science

 - Inflammation and proteolytic degeneration of connective tissue proteins; (e.g., collagen and elastin and/or smooth muscle cells) in high-risk patients → loss of structural integrity of the aortic wall; → widening of the vessel → mechanical stress (e.g., high blood pressure) acts on weakened wall tissue → dilation and rupture may occur.

 - The aneurysmatic dilatation of the vessel wall may cause disruption of the laminar blood flow and turbulence.
-This may cause a bruit on auscultation.

 - Possible formation of thrombi in the aneurysm → peripheral thromboembolism

 Aortic aneurysms are mostly asymptomatic or have nonspecific symptoms.
 Therefore, they are often incidental findings on ultrasound or CT scan.
 Rupture or dissection of the aneurysm is a life-threatening condition (see “Complications” below).

 - Pulsatile abdominal mass at or above the level of the umbilicus

 - Peripheral thrombosis and distal atheroembolic phenomena (e.g., blue toe syndrome and livedo reticularis)